UST-QuAntiL/QuantumTranspiler/README.md

 Contains the functionality to unroll a quantum circuit for a specific native gate set (in unroll.py). decompose.py can be used to decompose non standard gates to the Qiskit standard gates without specifying a native gate set. topology_mapping.py executes the mapping to physical qubits of the Qiskit library. equivalence_library.py contains the equivalent gates of the Qiskit gates U2 and U3, as well as, the gate CX for the unrolling step if the Rigetti native gate set is chosen.

 ### /examples
 Contains example quantum circuits written in OpenQASM, Qiskit, Quil, and pyQuil.
-Furthermore, common QPU architectures from Rigetti and IBM QX are specified with their coupling maps.
+Furthermore, common QPU architectures from Rigetti and IBM Quantum are specified with their coupling maps.

 ### /frontend
 Contains the Angular Webapp.